Sameer Thahir: Career

 In 2007, Sameer made his debut with Big B, the first film directed by cinematographer Amal Neerad.
 Later, he made his directorial and writing debut with Chaappa Kurishu (2011).

-In 2012, he handled cinematography for Siddharth Bharathan's Nidra and Lal Jose's Diamond Necklace.
+In 2012, he handled the cinematography for Siddharth Bharathan's Nidra and Lal Jose's Diamond Necklace.
 In 2013, Sameer directed a segment in the anthology film 5 Sundarikal.
-Later that year his second film as a director Neelakasham Pachakadal Chuvanna Bhoomi was released.
+His second film as a director, Neelakasham Pachakadal Chuvanna Bhoomi, was released later that year.

 Sameer handled the camera for the 2014 movie Bangalore Days, directed by Anjali Menon.
 In 2015, he produced the movie Chandrettan Evideya under his banner Happy Hours Entertainments.
 He produced and directed Kali, starring Dulquer Salmaan in 2016.
-Sameer Thahir was the cinematographer of the 2017 Tamil movie Velaiilla Pattadhari 2 and Priyadarshan's Sometimes (2018).
-He was the producer of Sudani from Nigeria (2018) and Thamaasha (2019).
-Sameer also handled the cinematography of the latter.
+Sameer was the cinematographer of the 2017 Tamil movie Velaiilla Pattadhari 2 and Priyadarshan's Sometimes (2018).
+He was the producer of Sudani from Nigeria (2018) and Thamaasha (2019), also handling the cinematography for the latter.

 Personal life

-Sameer C. Thahir married his wife Neethu on 12 November 2013.She is a professional social worker.
+Sameer C. Thahir married Neethu on 12 November 2013.
+She is a professional social worker.